JupiterOne-Archives/docs-old/docs/integrations/salesforce/index.md

 ## Requirements

-- Salesforce supports the OAuth2 Web Server flow, with a connected app configured to allow for this flow.
+- JupiterOne is a Salesforce Connected App that will require a user authorized to grant access to your Salesforce org’s data.
 - You must have permission in JupiterOne to install new integrations.

 ## Support